Carla-de-Beer/spring-boot-projects/spring-aop-demo/README.md

   executions and so on).
 In the Spring Framework, an AOP proxy will be a JDK dynamic proxy or a CGLIB proxy.
 * **Weaving**: The Weaver is the framework that implements AOP — AspectJ or Spring AOP.
 Weaving links aspects with other application types or objects to create an advised object.
 The weaver scans the components in the `ApplicationContext` and dynamically generates code behind the scenes.
+Spring AOP makes use of runtime weaving.

 ## Pointcut deep-dive

 A pointcut is an expression language of Spring AOP that is used to match the target methods to apply the advice (i.e. a predicate).
 It has two parts, one is the method signature consisting of the method name and parameters.
 The other one is the pointcut expression which determines exactly which method we are applying the advice to.
 Spring’s pointcut model enables pointcut reuse independent of advice types.
 This also allows us to target a different advice with the same pointcut.